bartnic1/TinyApp/README.md

 ||/u/pi3kpr

-This will immediately redirect the user to the original URL.
+This will immediately redirect the user to the actual URL.

+## Useful Features

+- The ability to register and login to your account, maintaining a user-specific list of generated tinyURLs
+- Dates and times when your URLs were created and accessed by others
+- The ability to add and delete your URLs, while denying that priviledge to other users (including non-registered users)
+- Can visit the URLs of other users (which updates stats on their page)
+- Encrypted cookies and hashed passwords for extra security

 ## tinyURL Idiosyncrasies: